PyRepair/maniple/training-data/summarize-experiment/thefuck/3/prompt_response_response_7.md

 def info(self):
     """Returns the name and version of the current shell""" proc = Popen(['fish', '--version'], stdout=PIPE, stderr=DEVNULL)
+    version_output = proc.stdout.read().decode('utf-8').strip()
-    version = proc.stdout.read().decode('utf-8').strip()
+    shell_name, version = version_output.split(', version ')
-    return version
+    return u'{} {}'.format(shell_name, version)
 ```

-With this modification, the function will now only return the version without any additional text.
-This should resolve the assertion error in the test case.

-The corrected code can be used as a drop-in replacement for the buggy version of the `info` function.
+This fixed version of the function retrieves the shell name and version number using the command `fish --version` and then correctly parses the output to extract both pieces of information.
+This should resolve the issue and ensure that the function returns the correct shell name and version.